Adroiti/docs-for-code-review-tools/RuboCop/Style-UnneededInterpolation.md

-Pattern: Unneeded string interpolation
+Pattern: Unnecessary string interpolation

 Issue: -

 ## Description

-This cop checks for strings that are just an interpolated expression.
+This rule checks for strings that are just an interpolated expression.

-### Example
+## Examples

 ```ruby
 # bad